hmrc/assets-frontend/assets/components/README.md

 ## HMRC component library

-The HMRC component library has been depricated.
-You should not use patterns from the component library in your service.

-However you can refer to the [component library](https://hmrc-component-library.herokuapp.com) to maintain your exsisting service.
+Do not use the [component library](https://hmrc-component-library.herokuapp.com) to build new services.
+Use it to maintain a service that uses assets frontend version 1, 2 or 3.